MicrosoftDocs/win32/desktop-src/shell/fm-getselcountlfn.md

-﻿---
+---
-Description: 'Sent by a File Manager extension to retrieve the number of selected files in the active File Manager window (either the directory window or the Search Results window).
-The count includes files that have long file names.'
+Description: Sent by a File Manager extension to retrieve the number of selected files in the active File Manager window (either the directory window or the Search Results window).
+The count includes files that have long file names.
-title: 'FM\_GETSELCOUNTLFN message'
+title: FM\_GETSELCOUNTLFN message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FM\_GETSELCOUNTLFN message